YoniMey/LLMs-World-Models-for-Planning/README.md

 Each bin represents the number of occurrences for unique answer.
 The color indicate the number of mistakes per answer, such that:

-green - 0-1 mistakes
+Green - 0-1 mistakes,
-orange - 2-4 mistakes
+orange - 2-4 mistakes,
 red - 5-6 mistakes